Madonna: 1979–1983: Career beginnings, rock bands, and Madonna

-In March 1981, Camille Barbone, who ran Gotham Records in the Music Building, signed Madonna to a contract with Gotham and worked as her manager until February 1982.
-Madonna frequented nightclubs to get disc jockeys to play her demo.
-DJ Mark Kamins at Danceteria took an interest in her music and they began dating.
-Kamins arranged a meeting with Madonna and Seymour Stein, the president of Sire Records, a subsidiary of Warner Bros.
-Records.
-Madonna signed a deal for a total of three singles, with an option for an album.
+In 1982, Madonna visited nightclubs to persuade DJs to play her demo, leading Mark Kamins at Danceteria to take an interest in her music and begin a romance with her.
+He arranged a meeting with Seymour Stein, president of Sire Records—a subsidiary of Warner Bros.
+Records—after which she signed a two-single deal.
+Kamins produced her debut single, "Everybody", which was released in October 1982 and promoted with television and nightclub performances.

-Kamins produced her debut single, "Everybody", which was released in October 1982.
-In December 1982, Madonna performed the song live for the first time at Danceteria.
-She made her first television appearance performing "Everybody" on Dancin' On Air in January 1983, although it had actually been filmed a month prior.
-In February 1983, she promoted the single with nightclub performances in the United Kingdom.
 Her second single, the double A-side "Burning Up" / "Physical Attraction", was released in March 1983.
-Both this single and "Everybody" reached number three on Billboard magazine's Hot Dance Club Songs chart.
-"Burning Up" / "Physical Attraction" also charted at number 13 in Australia.
-During this period, Madonna was in a relationship with artist Jean-Michel Basquiat and living at his loft in SoHo.
-Basquiat introduced her to art curator Diego Cortez, who had managed some punk bands and co-founded the Mudd Club.
-Madonna invited Cortez to be her manager, but he declined.
+Both "Everybody" and "Burning Up" / "Physical Attraction" reached number three on the Billboard Hot Dance Club Songs chart.
+During this period, Madonna was in a relationship with artist Jean-Michel Basquiat and living in his SoHo loft.
+Basquiat introduced her to art curator Diego Cortez, who had managed several punk bands.
+Cortez declined to manage Madonna when she requested that he do so.